Android-CodePath/capstone-project/README.md

 - [X] User should be able to see a splash screen
 - [X] User have two options to choose in the navigation bar
 - [X] User should be able to enter as many options as they want
-- [ ] User should able to see a pop up with the decision chosen from the options they entered
+- [X] User should able to see a pop up with the decision chosen from the options they entered

 I don't know what i want
-* -> api
+- [X] User should be able to see an internal list if user doesn't know what to eat

 **Optional Nice-to-have Stories**